 Obviously, this potential for influence proceeds differently from what Kernell (1997) suggested would motivate a legislative response to presidential remarks.
 Recall that Kernell expected presidential speeches to create a groundswell of public support on behalf of the president’s position.
 In turn, the public would contact their legislators or otherwise put pressure on them to support the president or face electoral retaliation.
 This, for Kernell, is the mechanism that allows for going public to be successful in the legislative arena.

 For the Court, presidential influence over public opinion would work in a different way.
 We would not expect the public to respond to presidential speeches by contacting the justices.
-But, there is fairly compelling evidence that the Court is receptive to public attitudes and tends to follow general trends in public opinion (e.g., Epstein and Martin 2010; Friedman 2009; Giles et al. 2008; McGuire and Stimson 2004).
-Building off of these literatures, we believe that presidential speeches about pending decisions may increase the salience of those issues to the public and motivate the public to support the president’s position, while further encouraging the justices to consider public opinion as they deliberate over those issues.
+But, there is fairly compelling evidence that the Court is receptive to public attitudes and tends to follow general trends in public opinion (e.g., Epstein and Martin 2010; Friedman 2009; Giles, Blackstone, and Vining Jr. 2008; McGuire and Stimson 2004).
+Building off these literatures, we believe that presidential speeches about pending decisions may increase the salience of those issues to the public and motivate them to support the president’s position, while further encouraging the justices to consider public opinion as they deliberate over those issues.
 This approach to going public is more akin to Canes-Wrone’s (2001) model of influence through speeches, which also hinges on issue salience.
-Presidents, undoubtedly, are going to raise salience of an issue when they use scarce resources to highlight a pending Court decision and so this approach would be plausible in theory, and consistent with previous research on presidential leadership through speechmaking.
+Presidents, undoubtedly, are going to raise this when they use scarce resources to highlight a pending Court decision and so this approach would be plausible in theory, and consistent with previous research on presidential leadership through speechmaking.
 Under this theory of going public, of course, the ultimate target of the president’s speeches is the justices and the potential benefit is a favorable decision.

-The second reason why presidents may speak about pending cases is to demonstrate their commitment to issues important the American people and the democratic process.
+The second reason why presidents may speak about pending cases is to demonstrate their commitment to issues important to the American people and the democratic process.
 The public expects presidents to address issues of top concern to the nation (Waterman, Silva, and Jenkins-Smith 2014).
 As a result, presidents may feel compelled to talk about cases prior to a decision.
 Such speeches might include explaining to the public the position taken in a legal brief filed on behalf of the federal government, or educating the public as to why the executive branch believes a case should be decided in a particular way.
 Doing so is consistent with the foundations of the permanent campaign (Doherty 2012), a president’s relentless pursuit of public support through travel and public speechmaking.